hnucamendi/codingCheatSheet/JavaScript/README.md

 console.log(arr[5]); // Prints -4
 ```

-So if we use the index to referance the values in an array, there will always be 1 less numeric value than the length of the array. in our example `[24, 12, 10, 9, 15, -4]` our array has `6` values, so the max index is `5`. we can represent this in code like this:
+So if we use the index to reference the values in an array, there will always be 1 less numeric value than the length of the array. in our example `[24, 12, 10, 9, 15, -4]` our array has `6` values, so the max index is `5`. we can represent this in code like this:

 ```JavaScript
 arr.length // get the number of values in the array